cbor-wg/array-tags/draft-ietf-cbor-array-tags.md

 For the uint8/sint8 values, the endianness is redundant.
 Only the big endian variant is used.
-The little endian variant of sint8 MUST NOT be used, its tag is marked as reserved.
+The Tag that would signify the little endian variant of sint8 MUST NOT be used, its tag number is marked as reserved.
-As a special case, the tag number that would have been the little endian variant of uint8 is used to signify that the numbers in the array are using clamped conversion from integers, as described in more detail in Section 7.1 of {{TypedArrayUpdate}}.
+As a special case, the Tag that would signify the little endian variant of uint8 is instead assigned to signify that the numbers in the array are using clamped conversion from integers, as described in more detail in Section 7.1.11 (`ToUint8Clamp`) of the ES6 JavaScript specification {{TypedArrayES6}}.

+IEEE 754 binary floating numbers are always signed.
+Therefore, for the float variants (`f` == 1), there is no need to distinguish between signed and unsigned variants; the `s` bit is always zero.

 Additional Array Tags
 =====================